 (CNN) — School's out and the heat's on in July.
 This is peak travel season in the USA, much of Europe and a lot of the Northern Hemisphere.
 This means lots of vacation destinations from which to choose but also potential headaches, depending on your disposition toward crowds, higher prices and heat.
 Julie Hall, AAA spokesperson, has a few driving and flying tips for July:

 -- Be road-trip ready.
 Have a mechanic test your battery, check your tires for air and your engine for coolant leaks.

 -- Pack an emergency kit.
 Have a mobile phone and car charger, flashlight with extra batteries, first-aid kit and drinking water and snacks.

--- Airports will be busy and security lines may be longer than usual this summer, particularly around July 4.
+-- Airports will be busy and security lines may be longer than usual, particularly around July 4.
 Plan accordingly.

-With that in mind, here are five great places around the world to visit in July, in no particular order:
+With that in mind, here are five of the best places around the world to visit in July, in no particular order:

 1. Boston, Massachusetts

 A Boston tour guide shows the best way to see the city on your next work trip.

 If July puts you in the Spirit of '76, then why not rock out in the cradle of the American Revolution?